Nakshashaik/FSD-Project/README.md

 ---

 ## 🖥️ Output
-- A **professional college website interface** with navigation sections such as *About, Departments, Placements,* and *Achievements.*
+- A **professional college website and chatbot interface** with navigation sections such as *About, Departments, Placements,* and *Achievements.*
-- An **AI-powered chatbot** integrated using **Kommunicate/Dialogflow**, which responds to queries like “placements,” “departments,” etc.
-- Displays placement details, top recruiters, and college highlights.

 Screenshots of the working project:
 ## 📸 Screenshots